-For research question 3 in Section 3.1 speed has the highest Gini importance, which aligns with prior work on heart rates for cyclists (Le et al., 2009) and is utilized as the splitting factor for the first layer.
+For research question 3 in Section III-A speed has the highest Gini importance, which aligns with prior work on heart rates for cyclists [5] and is utilized as the splitting factor for the first layer.
 The three major factors are speed, time, and altitude.
 In contrast, the influence of cadence and grade are considered less important in decision tree construction.

-In summary, our LSTM models 1 and 3 do not suffer from overfitting and offer reasonable heart rate forecasting.
-Compared with course-independent models, the forecasted heart rate of our course-specific models are closer to the real-world heart rate sequence.
+In summary, our LSTM Models 1 and 3 do not suffer from overfitting and offer reasonable heart rate forecasting.
+Compared with course-independent models, the forecasted heart rate of our course-specific models are closer to the realworld heart rate sequence.

-6 CONCLUDING REMARKS
+VI.
+CONCLUDING REMARKS

 This paper presents an empirical analysis of personalized and course-specific models to forecast heart rates for cyclists.
 In particular, we explored the performance and feasibility of learning a cyclist's course-specific heart rate model from a single ride on a given course.
 We implemented models using long short term memory (LSTM), recursive neural network (RNN), random forest, and previously published architectures and compared their performance learning a cyclist.
-We also compared our model with Ni et al's (Ni et al., 2019) and Luo et al.'s (Luo and Wu, 2020) models.
+We also compared our model with Ni et al's [8] and Luo et al.'s [9] models.
 The following are key lessons learned from our research on single-ride personalized and course-specific heart rate forecasting in cycling:

-• Overfitting is a challenge for traditional machine learning models.
-Our MSE analysis in Section 4.1 showed the random forest models had severe overfitting, due to the effect of erroneous data (e.g., noise in commodity sensors) in the training set.
-Likewise, as the data set grew, er-

-- roneous readings introduced poor performance in the random forest forecasting models. - Course-specific factors are crucial in heart rate forecasting.
-In Section 3.4, the Spearman's correlation coefficient showed that the grade of the course (which is a course-specific factor) was highly correlated with heart rate.
-Moreover, Section 4.5 showed that two course-independent models captured heart rate patterns poorly compared with our course-specific LSTM models. - Course-specific models offer accurate heart rate forecasting.
+- Overfitting is a challenge for traditional machine learning models.
+Our MSE analysis in Section IV-A showed the random forest models had severe overfitting, due to the effect of erroneous data (e.g., noise in commodity sensors) in the training set.
+Likewise, as the data set grew, erroneous readings introduced poor performance in the random forest forecasting models. - Course-specific factors are crucial in heart rate forecasting.
+In Section III-D, the Spearman's correlation coefficient showed that the grade of the course (which is a course-specific factor) was highly correlated with heart rate.
+Moreover, Section IV-E showed that two courseindependent models captured heart rate patterns poorly compared with our course-specific LSTM models. - Course-specific models offer accurate heart rate forecasting.
 The results from our comparisons indicated that our LSTM-based models exhibit slightly lower mean square error (MSE) and mean absolute percentage error (MAPE) compared with Luo et al.'s model.
 Likewise, Jianmu Ni et al's model does not offer reasonable heart rate forecasting on the given dataset compared with our LSTM-based models. - Personalized and course-specific LSTM models can be learned for a cyclist to forecast heart rate from a single ride of a course.
 More work is needed to validate this observation, but our initial results are promising.
-The heart rate forecasting results in Section 4 showed that the accuracy of the LSTM models outperformed the other two neural network models and did not have as severe overfitting as the random forest models.
-In Section 4.5, the LSTM course-specific models also performed better than the two LSTM-based course-independent models.
+The heart rate forecasting results in Section IV showed that the accuracy of the LSTM models outperformed the other two neural network models and did not have as severe overfitting as the random forest models.
+In Section IV-E, the LSTM course-specific models also performed better than the two LSTM-based course-independent models.

 Our future work focuses on scaling up our validation on a larger body of cyclists to determine whether these results hold true across a range of riders.
 We are also exploring how imagery of the course can aid in understanding complicated course features, such as terrain roughness.
-For personalized factors, we are evaluating the extent to which learned course-specific models transfer to other riders of the same gender and age, as well as bike types.
+For personalized factors, we are evaluating the extent to which learned coursespecific models transfer to other riders of the same gender and age, as well as bike types.
 We are also considering dynamic personalized factors, such as breathing rate.